cpraveen/fem/fenics/README.md

 Jupyter notebook version of these examples are available [here](https://drive.google.com/drive/folders/1uonODhFK6gjouBDXNYXHnBAz-nDzqlJL?usp=sharing).
 I try to maintain identical code in both, but if you find some discrepancy between the two, please inform me.

+For instructions on how to install Fenics on colab, see https://fem-on-colab.github.io

 **THESE CODES ARE TESTED WITH FENICS VERSION 2019.1.0, THEY WILL NOT WORK WITH DOLFINX**

 * step-01